oliverloops/oliverloops/README.md

 ## Hi 👋

-* 👨‍💻 I'm a software engineer and tech enthusiast
 * :atom_symbol: I'm interested in UI, mobile development, and software design
 * 📺 Currently bringing React Native to FireTV UI experiences at Amazon
 * :iphone: On my free times I'm helping to ehnance Android DX on [Expo](https://expo.new) apps